AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 ```

 Integration is as simple as removing the video embed code and replacing it with the interactive video embed code from Experience Manager.
-You can see the result at the following URL.
+You can see the results at the following URL.
 While it shows an Interactive Video present on the page, it is not yet integrated with the existing Quickview:

 [https://experienceleague.adobe.com/tools/dynamic-media-demo/shoppable-video/john-lewis/landing-1.html](https://experienceleague.adobe.com/tools/dynamic-media-demo/shoppable-video/john-lewis/landing-1.html)